SamKelly-bi/Urban-Australia-Project/Case_Study_Overview.md

 | QS World University Rankings | Annual rankings of top tertiary institutions worldwide |
 | StartupBlink | Global city rankings based on startup ecosystems and entrepreneurial activity |

 **Data Processing Steps**

-- Imported raw datasets into Excel and performed data cleaning and normalization in preparation for importing into SQL
+- Imported raw datasets into Excel and performed data cleaning and normalisation in preparation for importing into SQL
 - Designed and created the database and table schema in SQL prior to importing data via the SQL Import Wizard
 - Conducted reproducible query analysis using SQL views to highlight key insights and identify anomalies within the dataset
 - Imported curated datasets into Power BI and integrated SQL findings to produce a high-level, interactive visual analysis